-This seminar allows the student to consolidate their skills in the areas of problem solving, self-assessment, reflection, and personal wellness strategies.
-Application to the Ontario College of Social Service Workers will complement development of a final professional portfolio that will assist students to apply for positions in the field.
-This seminar will focus on the student's transition from practicing to becoming a professional Social Service Worker, and the student will reliably and consistently demonstrate the professional behaviour expected of a Social Service Worker.
-The student will review the self-assessment tool and professional development plan through the OCSWSSW Continued Competency Program.
+This seminar allows students to consolidate their skills in the areas of problem solving, self-assessment, reflection and development of personal wellness strategies.
+Application to the Ontario College of Social Workers and Social Service Workers (OCSWSSW) complements the expansion of a final portfolio that will assist students to apply for positions in the field.
+This seminar focuses on the students' transition from practicing to becoming a professional Social Service Worker, with students reliably and consistently demonstrating the professional behaviour expected of a Social Service Worker.
+Students review the self-assessment tool and professional development plan through the OCSWSSW Continued Competency Program.